-- A. The name, address, age, sex, and race of the child - B. The name(s) and address(es) of the person(s) responsible for the suspected abuse or neglect-if known - C. The nature and extent of the child's injuries-if known - D. Knowledge of previous cases of known or suspected abuse or neglect of the child or the child's siblings - E. The family composition, including any siblings - F. The name, address and/or contact phone number, and occupation of the person making the report - G. Relation of the person making report to the child and/or how information was obtained - H. Any action taken by the reporting source - I. Any other information reporting person feels is important.
+- A. The name, address, age, sex, and race of the child, at-risk elder, or at-risk adult with intellectual and developmental disability - B. The name(s) and address(es) of the person(s) responsible for the suspected abuse, neglect, or exploitation-if known - C. A description of the alleged mistreatment and the situation - D. The nature and extent of any injuries-if known - E. Knowledge of previous cases of known or suspected abuse, neglect, or exploitation of the victim or others under the person's care - F. The family composition, including any siblings or others in the household - G. The name, address and/or contact phone number, and occupation of the person making the report - H. Relation of the person making report to the victim and/or how information was obtained - I. Any action taken by the reporting source - J. Any other information reporting person feels is important.